x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

    c.
 In **Owners** tab, under **Assign Owners**, you can either enter a name or email address or select the owners from the list, and then click **Next**.

       >[!NOTE]
-      > This option is applicable only if **Microsoft 365 (recommended)** is selected as a group type.
+      > This option is applicable only if **Microsoft 365** (recommended) is selected as a group type.
 It is recommended to have at least two owners in a group.

    d.
 In **Settings** tab, under **Edit Settings**, provide the details.
 The details are displayed based on the group type you selected.

       >[!NOTE]
-      > Microsoft Teams can be added to only a Microsoft 365 group.
+      > **Microsoft Teams** can be added to only a **Microsoft 365 group**.
 This option is not available for the other groups.
-To create a team, all group owners must have a license           that includes Teams.
+To create a team, all group owners must have a license that includes **Teams**.

       >[!NOTE]
-      > Some settings like **Allow External Senders**, or **Send Copies of Group Conversations to Members’ Inboxes** can only be set after the group is created.
+      > Some settings like **Allow External Senders** or **Send Copies of Group Conversations to Members’ Inboxes** can only be set after the group is created.

-      > For more information see, [Create a group]( https://docs.microsoft.com/en-US/microsoft-365/admin/create-groups/create-groups?view=o365-worldwide)
+      For more information see, [Create a group](https://docs.microsoft.com/microsoft-365/admin/create-groups/create-groups?view=o365-worldwide)

    e.
-In **Finish** tab, under **Review and finish adding group** verify all the details and then click **Create group**.
+In **Finish** tab, under **Review and finish adding group**, verify all the details, and then click **Create group**.

       For more information see, [Use groups to collaborate effectively](https://support.microsoft.com/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2?WT.mc_id=365AdminCSH&ui=en-US&rs=en-US&ad=US)

 3. Click **Close**.

 ## Edit a group

-1. From the list view, select the group that you want to edit, and click the selected **Group Name**.
+1. From the list view, select the group that you want to edit, and click the selected group name.

 2. In the details pane, do the following: